tomwhite/gwas-benchmark/README.md

 The development VM is used to issue the GWAS code that run on the Dask clusters.
 In some cases no Dask cluster is needed since a (small) Dask cluster is run on the development VM.

+For reproducibility, the version of Dask is pinned to a fixed version.
+Care is needed to change the version used, in particular in the conda envs defined in the `envs` directory.

 ## Setup

 - Check out this repo on your local machine.